 Sometimes one coat of paraffin wax is not adequate.
 In this scenario keep applying the wax until the sound is gone.
 The residue of the wax is thinner compared to oil, therefore you don’t have to wipe the excess wax after applying it every time.

 You need to remember that oil and wax cannot remove dirt or gunk from hinges.
-If your squeaky door remains squeaky, you need to resort to steel wool.
+If your squeaky hinge remains squeaky, you need to resort to steel wool.
 Follow the steps given below for applying steel wool.

-Once you have removed the hinges using the steps described above, place the pins in a sink.
+Once you have removed the squeaky hinges using the steps described above, place the pins in a sink.
 Get a pad of steel wool and keep it close by to start cleaning the pins.

 Steel wool that is extremely fine will be best for cleaning the pins thoroughly.
 Remove all the rust, dirt, or any paint residues.
 For removing resistant spots rubbing the pins in circulation motions helps.
 You can also use a diluted solution of any household cleaner in conjunction with the wool for removing stubborn rust spots.